How to find the best fashion PLM software for your business

 This can be done by checking the company’s security certifications, the years it has been in business and the market image.
 For example, the WFX fashion software has achieved the ISO 27001 certification which shows that WFX follows the best global practices of information security.
 For you, this means protection for your most vital assets like employee and client information, brand image and other private data.

 No two businesses have the same needs.
 So, why should your PLM set-up be a basic out-of-the-box software?
-Look for a solution that can align with your product cycle and be customized to your business needs.
+Look for a solution that can align with your product cycle, be customized to your business needs, and provide you with the right automation and integration features.

 No matter the size of your brand, it is likely that you’re already using several software and systems such as NetSuite, ERP or Adobe Illustrator.
-This mandates that your PLM software should seamlessly integrate with other systems to avoid disruption and duplicity.
+This means that your PLM software must seamlessly integrate with other systems to avoid disruption and duplicity.

 For instance, WFX PLM can easily pull and push everything from product data, attributes, images, to costing plans and orders from different systems.
 You can simply drag and drop Adobe AI files to build Tech Packs.
 Being the only fashion PLM with a ‘Built for NetSuite’ certified connector, the WFX and NetSuite platforms can talk to each other and stay in sync.
 For you, this means changes on one platform will automatically get updated on the other.